adamtow/promptkit/docs/English.md

 - **cleaned**: the response stripped of whitespace from the beginning and end of the response.
 - **repeatIndex**: The index from the repeat loop when PromptKit exited.

-### Understanding the Emoji Symbols in Responses
+### Understanding the Emoji and Confirmation Responses
-If the response contains the following emoji symbols, you should interpret the response as follows:
+If the response contains the following emoji symbols, you should interpret them as follows:

-🛑
-The user spoke one of the Cancel phrases.
+- 🛑: The user spoke one of the Cancel phrases.

-❓
-The user did not speak anything that led to a successful response.
+- ❓: The user did not speak anything that led to a successful response.

-1
+Prompts of the `confirm` type will return either 1, 0, or 🛑.

-The user spoke one of the YES phrases.
+- 1: The user spoke one of the YES phrases.
 Used with the `Confirm` prompts.

-0
-The user spoke one of the NO phrases.
+- 0: The user spoke one of the NO phrases.
 Used with the `Confirm`  prompts.
+- 🛑: The user tapped the special 🛑 menu item.
+This can be enabled by specifying true to the `confirmShowCancel` Prompt attribute.

+> Pressing the large Cancel button in Alert, Choose From Menu, and Choose From List menus terminates shortcuts, so the 🛑 is added as a way to provide a user cancel option without cancelling the shortcut.

 Your shortcut should handle each of these cases for completeness.